kripken/build-suite/README.markdown

  * `src.cpp.o.js`: the main JavaScript file, containing code to load everything, syscall and js-library access to the JavaScript embedding environment, etc.
  * `src.cpp.o.wast`: the compiled C/C++ code in WebAssembly S-Expression format, including both the testcase itself and necessary libc/libc++/etc. components
  * `src.cpp.o.wast.mappedGlobals`: a small metadata file containing global information, needed as asm.js has globals but WebAssembly does not
- * `src.cpp.o.js.mem`: the memory initialization file. (this could be moved into the `.wast` file's memory section, however, keeping it separate allows the same build to optionally run as asm.js)
+ * `src.cpp.o.js.mem`: the memory initialization file (this could be moved into the `.wast` file's memory section, however, keeping it separate allows the same build to optionally run as asm.js)
  * `src.cpp`: the source C/C++ (not needed when running)
  * `src.cpp.o.asm.js`: the compiled C/C++ code in asm.js format (only needed if you modify the build to run in asm.js mode)
  * There may also be a `readme.txt` file, which explains commandline parameters that the program receives.